 Another additional cost that frequently comes up are investigators or expert witnesses.
 They are 100% of the time outside of the criminal defense contract.
 Again, however, it will be explained to you why an investigator or an expert witness is necessary.
 If you approve that expense, you will be responsible for the fee.
 If you don’t approve that expense then it’s not charged to you.
 The important thing is that nobody will ever get a bill for expenses they didn’t approve at the end of the representation.

 How Do You and The Attorneys At Your Firm Keep Up To Date On Criminal Law In Texas?

 One of the ways that we keep up to date with criminal law is we attend continuing legal education.
-I am a Board Certified Criminal Defense Attorney which requires more continuing legal education than non-board-certified attorneys.
+Shannon W. Locke is a Board Certified Criminal Defense Attorney which requires more continuing legal education than non-board-certified attorneys.
 Additionally, one of the things that we do that most other lawyers don’t, is we have handled appeals in the 5th Circuit and the 4th Circuit Court of Appeals.
 What this means is that these are cases that have already been tried and sentenced.
 The defendants are looking for a new sentence or a new trial and we file an appeal and become very familiar with the current law.
 It really sharpens your ability to make arguments during a trial after you’ve already seen how someone else has done it and the mistakes they’ve made as well.